ShprAlex/SproutLife/README.md

 - **Collision** - A collision occurs when the cells of one organism are adjacent to the cells of another organism.
 They can be directly adjacent, or they could be one space apart.

 - **Personal vs. interpersonal** - Rules about collisions operate on an interpersonal level.
 We need to decide who wins when two organism collide.
-This is opposed to rules contolling lifespan, minimum clild bearing age, seed type, etc, which operate on a personal level.
+This is in contrast to rules contolling lifespan, minimum clild bearing age, seed type, etc, which operate on a personal level.

 - **Collision rules create subtle advantages** - Collision rules provide us with fine grained control to create favorable charectaristics.
 We can say that it's optional for an organism to posess a particular feature, but if it does it will have a slight edge when it encounters an organism that doesn't.